Manage the Approvals app in Microsoft Teams

 To pin the Approvals app for your users, you can edit the global (Org-wide default) policy or create and assign a custom policy in app setup policy.
 To learn more, see Manage app setup policies in Teams.

 Approvals created from the Approvals app are stored in the default Microsoft Dataverse environment, which doesn't support backups at this time.
 Learn more about how to Back up and restore environments - Power Platform | Microsoft Docs.

-Data stored in Forms will not be deleted until the team owners clean it up from the deleted forms tab in the Microsoft Forms web app.
+Data stored in Forms won't be deleted until the team owners clean it up from the deleted forms tab in the Microsoft Forms web app.